johngallagher/patterns/_patterns/code-review.md

 Having Your Code Reviewed
 -------------------------

-* Write a PR title and description which explain the change being made to the system in the PR
-* Include a link to the ticket/story from the pull request
 * Be grateful for the reviewer's suggestions. ("Good call.
 I'll make that change.")
 * Explain why the code exists. ("It's like that because of these reasons.
 Would